Explore more than 30 miles of trails in Panthertown

 Our volunteers do not maintain the hundreds of miles of unofficial footpaths and user-created trails that criss-cross the Panthertown Valley, Bonas Defeat, and Big Pisgah tracts of backcountry that comprise over 10,000 acres of Nantahala National Forest.

-The original June 2009 Panthertown Trail System map (seen above) was published by the U.S. Forest Service.
+The older 2009 Panthertown Trail System (PDF) map seen above was published by the U.S. Forest Service.
 This free map is low resolution and does not contain the more recent trail additions and re-routes, or any of the unofficial, unmarked footpaths in Panthertown.
-The updated USFS trail system map (featured at the trailhead bulletin boards) was printed in 2013 and is available for purchase at the USFS Nantahala district office in Franklin NC, at the Cradle of Forestry online store, and can also be downloaded onto mobile devices.

 Our friends at HikeWNC have an older list with descriptions of some of the most popular trails in Panthertown Valley.
 They also have a GPS map with downloadable data you may wish to view.
 Some of the data may be outdated.
 Use this info at your own risk.